 That harlots – Theodora and Marozia – determined who became pope disproves apostolic succession.
 Marozia’s grandson, Octavian, also became John XII – a pope so obsessed with illicit sex that he was killed by a husband who caught him having sex with his wife!

 How can a person’s “habitual goodness” be verified?
-Do they read the minds of the candidates?
+Do the administers read the minds of the candidates?
 How can “perfect chastity” be “positively evident” in males (since females don’t become popes)?
 How do they prove male virginity?
 Can you see the quicksand here?

 “That we may be altogether of the same mind and in conformity with the Church herself, if she shall have defined anything to be black which to our eyes appears to be white, we ought in like manner pronounce it black” (Rules for Thinking with the Church, Rule 13).

-In God’s kingdom, however, truth is more important, and only those who love and embrace the truth will be set free (Jh 8:32).
+In God’s kingdom, however, truth is more important, and only those who love and embrace the truth will be set free (John 8:32).